Liberty-Chris/Morley/README.md

 ## 🎨 Morley GUI

-The **Morley GUI** is a sleek and modern interface for building Ladder Logic based smart contracts.
+The **Morley GUI** is a simple interface for building Ladder Logic based smart contracts.
 Designed with usability and clarity in mind, the GUI simplifies complex workflows without overwhelming the user.
+Extended functionality is in progress.
 ![alt text](https://raw.githubusercontent.com/Liberty-Chris/morley/refs/heads/main/images/arkwriter.png)
 [Learn more at morleylang.org](https://morleylang.org)